-Once the adhesive is ready “tacky”, gently lay the gold leaf sheet across the surface.
+Once the adhesive is ready, “tacky,” gently lay the gold leaf sheet across the surface.
 I like to do this in small areas so that I have more control.
 Use a soft-bristle paintbrush to gently smooth over the surface so that the metal leaf comes in full contact with the glue.
-When you’re working with an uneven surface you will need to use additional sheets.
-Full coverage can be tricky and subtle cracks are almost always viable.
-If you don’t get the coverage you’re wanting the first try…no worries.
+When you’re working with an uneven surface, you will need to use additional sheets.
+Full coverage can be tricky, and subtle cracks are almost always viable.
+If you don’t get the coverage, you want the first try…no worries.
 Just apply more glue and gold leaf over those areas.
 You can see how this could become time-consuming.
 That was my second WOW!

-*Full disclosure… I wore gold leaf on my legs for days and didn’t even know it until my neighbor noticed.
+*Full disclosure… I wore gold leaves on my legs for days and didn’t even know it until my neighbor noticed.
 The adhesive works!

 Sealing The Imitation Gold Leaf

-Imitation Gold Leaf and Copper will tarnish so it’s important to use a varnish or sealer over the top of these to prevent the tarnishing process.
+Imitation Gold Leaf and Copper will tarnish, so it’s important to use a varnish or sealer over the top of these to prevent the tarnishing process.
 My go-to topcoat for metal leafing is Master Clear.
 I also use this topcoat on my metallic paint finishes as well.
 It’s good stuff!
 Apply a thin coat and allow it to dry.
-The gold leaf was only applied to the details on this mirror.
-The black background was painted with Dixie Belle’s Caviar (black) which is a flat chalk mineral paint.
-No topcoat was applied to the painted surface… that’s why I used my artist brush.
+I only applied the gold leaf to the details on this mirror after painting the background areas with Dixie Belle’s Caviar (black), a flat chalk mineral paint.
+I did not apply a top coat to the painted surface… that’s why I used my artist brush.
 That was my 3rd WOW!

 I used my usual Paintbrush when top-coating the gold leaf on the frame.
-Apply two coats of the Master Clear with a light sanding after the first.
+Apply two coats of the Master Clear with light sanding after the first.
 I find this works well on larger pieces that are likely to have high traffic.
-Since these are mirrors, it will need extra protection from frequent cleaning.
-If you’re just doing a small project like a picture frame.
+Since these are mirrors, they will need extra protection from frequent cleaning if you’re doing a small project like a picture frame.
 One coat is fine.

 The End Results

 If you’re asking yourself, “did she gold leaf all three mirror frames?”
-The answer is, yes!
+The answer is yes!
 That was my last WOW.
-There’s no denying that applying gold leaf adds glamour and sophistication to just about anything it touches and these certainly swoon-worthy in my opinion.
+There’s no denying that applying gold leaf adds glamour and sophistication to just about anything it touches, and these are certainly swoon-worthy, in my opinion.

-Hey, thanks for hanging out with me today and I hope this inspires a gold leaf project in the near future for you and I would love to hear any feedback good, bad, or ugly in the comment section.
-Tell me what you think?
+Hey, thanks for hanging out with me today; I hope this inspires a gold leaf project for you, and I would love to hear any feedback, good, bad, or ugly, in the comment section.
+Tell me what you think.